wikimedia/mediawiki-services-wikispeech-pronlex/README.md

 An entry can be converted to and from JSON.

+### HTTP API

+There is an HTTP server for the pronlex database.
+A documentation of the HTTP API can be accessed once the server is started (default address: http://localhost:8787).

+The most important API URLs can be found in the list below.
+For more information, and a complete list of API calls, please see the full documentation using local running lexicon server.

+* /lexicon/list
+* /lexicon/lookup
+* /lexicon/entries_exist
+* /lexicon/info/{lexicon_name}
+* /lexicon/stats/{lexicon_name}
+* /lexicon/updateentry
+* /lexicon/addentry
+* /lexicon/delete_entry/{lexicon_name}/{entry_id}
+* /admin/list_dbs
+* /admin/create_db/{db_name}
+* /admin/define_lex/{lexicon_name}/{locale}/{symbolset_name}
+* /admin/deletelexicon/{lexicon_name}
+* /admin/superdeletelexicon/{lexicon_name}

 ### Database

 The entries are ultimately stored in a relational database, Sqlite3.
-The SQL schema --- the definition of the database structure --- is a string constant found in the following [file](https://github.com/stts-se/pronlex/blob/master/dbapi/schema.go).
+The SQL schema --- the definition of the database structure --- is a string constant found in the file [schema.go](https://github.com/stts-se/pronlex/blob/master/dbapi/schema.go).

 ### Database API